CLI

 id: "comp-2"

-path: panel/build
+path: quick-actions/dist

 settings: